Updated by: Dmitri Ostapenko, May 12, 2019

 - This section allows to create various payment reports for the doctors working in the clinic.
-There are 2 types of reports: Submitted Claims Reports and Paid Claims Reports.
-User can chose timeframe for each category, but Paid Claims reports can only be generated for selected billing cycle, while Submitted Claims reports can use Day, Month, Range, Year or Billing Cycle as a timeframe.
+There are currently 3 types of reports: Submitted Claims, Paid Claims and Cash.
+User can chose timeframe for each category, but Paid Claims reports can only be generated for selected billing cycle, while Submitted Claims and Cash reports can use Day, Month, Range, Year or Billing Cycle as a timeframe.

 - Invoices are created for patients/services not covered by OHIP.
 Invoices are attributes of patients and are accessible from patient summary page

 Invoices menu lets you manage all invoices in one place.
 As usual, there are links to show, download and edit each invoice as well as search context-sensitive control in navigation bar to search for invoice by Patient name, insurer or description substring.